Best Restaurants in Lisbon

 Fado Houses – Where to hear Fado in Lisbon

 - Sr Vinho

 - Café Luso

 Located in the heart of Alfama, the neighborhood most associated with this iconic song.
 The Fado Museum houses a unique collection in the world.
 The Fado Museum opened on 25 September 1998.
-The museum, which mainly came about thanks to donations from performers and their families, has a vast collection, paying homage to Lisbon’s traditional form of song and its creators.
-That is one cheap place to listen to fado and learn its history.
+The museum, which mainly came about thanks to donations from performers and their families, has a vast collection, paying homage to Lisbon’s traditional song form and its creators.
+That is one cheap place to listen to Fado and learn its history.

 Casa Museu Amalia Rodrigues

 At number 193 of Rua de S. Bento, in Lisbon, we live the essence of Fado, in the house where Amalia Rodrigues lived for 44 years.
 The best places to listen to Fado in Lisbon – Only on Saturday.

 - Garrafeira Nacional is perhaps Lisbon’s most iconic Portuguese wine retailer.
 Garrafeira Nacional’s friendly staff is well versed in their portfolio.
 They also have an impressive Port and Madeira selection, with several wines dating back to the 1800s.
 If you have difficulty with Portuguese, don’t worry!
 Garrafeira Nacional is accustomed to clients from all over the world.
 And, you’ll likely find its employees can help you in English.